Spelkington/spelkington.github.io/content/notes/scratch/warning-about-slabtops.md

   - hardware
 draft: false
 ---
-I recently had [a misadventure](https://bsky.app/profile/spencer.chaoticgood.computer/post/3kljmrvqd2u2q) while trying to **slabtop** (remove the LCD panel of a laptop to use it as a server) an old Dell Alienware G2 15.
+I recently had [a misadventure](https://bsky.app/profile/spencer.chaoticgood.computer/post/3kljmrvqd2u2q) while trying to [**slabtop**](https://www.theverge.com/22965732/macbook-decapitation-slabtop-mod-mac-studio-event-rumor-keyboard-computer-diy) (remove the LCD panel of a laptop to use it as a server) an old Dell Alienware G2 15.
 I didn't see this piece of friendly advice while Googling around before making my attempt.
-I really wish I had - it would've saved me a lot of time, trouble, and a motherboard to boot.
+I really wish I had - it would've saved me a lot of time, trouble, and a motherboard to boot (pun intended).

 To contribute to the body of all knowledge, I hope you (*you*, the person googling "how to slabtop a laptop" *right now*) see this before you whip out the screwdriver and go to town on your old burner: